cerebrum101/quartz_GFA/content/_index.md

 ---
 title: Guide for Applicants
+enableToc: true
-enableToc: false
+openToc: false
 ---

 Guide for Applicants
-A non profit project that helps students all acros the globe with applying and getting into desired universities!
+A non profit project that helps students all across the globe with applying and getting into desired universities!

 1. Extremely fast natural-language search
 2. Customizable and hackable design based on Hugo